-WE CAN'T HIDE FROM NATURE...
-BUT WE ALL CAN BE PREPARED.
+WE CAN'T CONTROL NATURE...
+BUT WE CAN ALL BE PREPARED.

-We're gearing up for the next printing of the All Hazards Preparedness Guide!
-We invite you to become a local sponsoring partner of this popular publication.
-Your advertisement will be read by the entire region's residential and business community.
+Pacific County is gearing up for the next printing of this Pacific County All Hazards Guide!
+We invite you to become a sponsoring partner of this very popular publication.
+Your advertisement will be read by the entire Pacific County residential and business community.